Boosting CVaR Policy Optimization with Quantile Gradients: Boosting CVaR Optimization with VaR

 It is now convenient to form the final algorithm to solve the objective in Eq.~\ref{eq:obj}.
 Given a Markovian policy $\bar\pi$ and its associated quantile value function $v$, at each iteration, $N$ trajectories are sampled by executing $\bar{\pi}$ in the environment.
 For each trajectory, the initial quantile level $\alpha_0$ is drawn from the uniform distribution $U[0,\alpha]$, and the subsequent quantile levels $\{\alpha_t\}$ are determined according to Eq.~\ref{eq:track-alpha} using $v$ and are recorded along the trajectory.
 The policy gradient for $\bar\pi$ is computed separately for the CVaR component (cf. Eq.~\ref{eq:cvar-pg}) and the VaR component (cf. Sec.~\ref{sec:mkv-policy} plus the averaged multi-step advantage), and the two gradients are combined via the trade-off parameter $\omega$.
 The value function $v$ is updated through quantile regression by choosing the quantile regression loss $l_\alpha(\cdot)$.
 The complete procedure is summarized in Algo.~\ref{alg:full} in Appendix.

 \textbf{Remark}.
-One may naturally ask why VaR is combined with CVaR, rather than directly learning a VaR-optimal policy within the Markovian policy class.
-VaR characterizes the return distribution only at a single quantile level and, consequently, optimizing VaR alone does not necessarily yield a sufficiently risk-averse policy, because outcomes in the tail beyond the specified quantile are ignored.
+Although our algorithm developed for VaR is amendable to focus on a single VaR objective, we instead work on CVaR, i.e., expected VaR, since VaR characterizes the return distribution only at a single quantile level and, consequently, optimizing a single VaR does not necessarily yield a sufficiently risk-averse policy, because outcomes in the tail beyond the specified quantile are ignored.
 Therefore, VaR optimization may fail to adequately penalize catastrophic events, thereby limiting its effectiveness in controlling extreme downside risk.
+In addition, in our algorithm, the expected VaR term serves as a reinforcing (boosting) signal for CVaR-PG, and may eventually vanish by decaying $\omega$.
+This ensures that the convergence properties of our algorithm are the same as CVaR-PG.